 16,000 Illustrator brushes / Strokes from graphicxtras.com AI Illustrator brushes collection

+A guide to Illustrator calligraphic brushes.
 The scatter / artistic strokes can use different sources for the stroke.
 The Illustrator calligraphic brush preset cannot (sadly) but there are still many different uses for the presets.
-You can use the preset with the paintbrush tool as well as paths and type and also the pencil tool and blob.
+You can use the calligraphic brush preset with the paintbrush tool as well as paths and type and also the pencil tool and blob.
 I really love to use the stroke for my comics (I especially love to work in vectors for comics instead of the more traditional pencil artwork).
 You can change the angle, color, roundness, size / diameter of the calligraphic brush as well as adding in variation based on pressure if using an art pad.
-There are definitely not as many 'options' with them as the scatter etc but they are definitely worth checking out.
+There are definitely not as many 'options' with the Illustrator calligraphic brushes as the scatter brushes etc but they are definitely worth checking out.
 You can create wonderful artworks with any selected strokes whether they are open or closed paths as well as spirals or stars or perhaps a mix of 100s of lines and much more.

 They come into their own if you are using them with an artpad and the pressure setting.
 Using them with a mouse is fine but with an artpad you can create all kinds of stunning line work with the paintbrush tool.